camlin-tan/tp/docs/DeveloperGuide.md

 and updated.

 **Parallel Branches and Merge Conflicts**: Our team worked on multiple features in parallel.
-Adding numerous new Patient fields in separate pull requests created massive amounts and time-consuming merge conflicts, most of which involving the edited JUnit tests.
+Adding numerous new fields to `Person` in separate pull requests created a large number of merge conflicts, mostly involving the edited JUnit tests.
+Resolving these conflicts was very tedious and time-consuming as we could not simply accept the incoming or current branch without editing the code manually.

 ### Effort Required
-A lot of the project's effort was saved by reusing the four main components of AB3 as it laid out the groundwork for us to build on.
-That being said, the effort to adapt it for HealthNote was still substantial.
-The addition of a relational data model, `Person` to `Appointments`, required a lot of new work in all the components, not to mention other less effort-intensive but still high effort features such as the addition of new fields, themes, and changes to the UI layout.

-We worked on all the components.
-We designed and implemented new command parsers, added new fields and behaviour to model, added UI components, modified `JsonAdaptedPerson` with the new fields and added a new `JsonAdaptedAppointment` class to store Appointments locally.
-Lastly, we also updated and wrote new JUnit tests for all the new additions and changes.
+We iterated on the four main AB3 components, which saved us the effort of building a functional address book from the ground up.
+However, the effort in adapting it to HealthNote was still substantial.

+**Model**: We modified the `Person` class significantly, adding many new fields that fit our target user such as `BloodType`, `PastMedicalHistory`, and `Allergy`.
+We also designed and implemented new entities, including `Appointment` and `AppointmentList`.

+**Storage**: We created a new `JsonAdaptedAppointment` class to store appointments locally, and updated the `JsonAdaptedPerson` class for our new fields.

+**Logic**: We wrote new Command and Parser classes for all new features, such as `AddAppointmentCommand`, `DeleteUpcomingAppointmentCommand`, `DeletePastAppointmentCommand`, `ViewCommand`, and `ThemeCommand`.

+**UI**: We created several new UI components to display the appointment list and patient information.
+This includes the `AppointmentCard`, `AppointmentListPanel`, and `PersonViewPanel` for the `view` command.

+**Testing**: A large portion of our effort was dedicated to testing.
+This involved updating hundreds of existing AB3 tests to work with our new Person model and writing more testcases to test our new commands, parsers and model classes.

 ### Achievements
 Despite the challenges, our team successfully:

-- Transformed AB-3 from a generic address book into a specialized, domain-specific application for home healthcare providers.
+- Transformed AB3 from a generic address book into a specialized, domain-specific application for home healthcare providers.
 - Designed and implemented a relational data model, successfully linking Patient entities to their corresponding Appointments.
-- Mastered and extended the AB-3 architecture, applying its design patterns to new and complex features.
+- Mastered and extended the AB3 architecture, applying its design patterns to new and complex features.
 - Delivered an extensive and useful feature set for our target user, such as patient medical records, appointment management and a detailed patient view panel.
-We also added different themes so users can set a different aesthetic.
+We also added different themes to enhance the overall user experience and aesthetics.

 ## **Appendix: Planned Enhancements**